Annual Campaign funds are used to widen access to many life-changing programs. You can designate your gift to any program you are passionate about.

 Every summer, over 600 teenage delegates from more than 30 states present carefully researched policy proposals and engage in intensive discussion and debate with other understanding young people in a mock government format.
 Thanks to the dedicated conference leaders from the YMCA of Greater Montgomery and the platform YMCA Blue Ridge offers, thousands of National Affairs delegates have strengthened their insights and skills to become outstanding civic and business leaders.

-While delegates come away from the experience better informed citizens, the real impact resides in the lifelong relationships forged from a week of immersive collaboration and passionate discussion.
+While delegates come away from the experience as better-informed citizens, the real impact resides in the lifelong relationships forged from a week of immersive collaboration and passionate discussion.

 Surrounded by caring adults who are dedicated to mentoring teens, participants deepen their faith and learn positive life skills in a safe, nurturing Christian environment.
 Daily family discussion groups provide moral guidance and instill the importance of being an example to peers on and off the Mountain, while challenging team activities and one-of-a-kind games help foster a fun, welcoming atmosphere and lifelong relationships.
 The breathtaking natural setting of Blue Ridge complements the experience by serving as a constant reminder of God’s creation.